bookofproofs/bookofproofs.github.io/_sources/history/20th-century/specht.md

 * It is in the first of these papers, published in 1935, that the representation that today is known as a 'Specht module' appears.
 * Over a field of characteristic 0, the Specht modules provide a complete set of irreducible representations of symmetric groups.
 * His expertise on the representation theory of groups had been exactly what he needed to solve a problem posed by a physicist and its solution formed the basis for Specht's habilitation thesis.
-* His first attempt to gain a position as docent was rejected by the Nazi Ministry of Education which considered Specht's political position unsatisfactory.
 * There were also a number of more junior colleagues who worked with Specht at Breslau over the following years including Hans-Joachim Kanold, Georg Tautz (1901-1983) and Hans-Heinrich Ostmann (1913-1959).
 * Specht would meet with his colleague Tautz at Radon's home for a musical evening where Specht played the piano, Radon played the violin and Tautz sang tenor.
 * Feigl appreciated Specht both as a mathematical collaborator and as a table tennis partner.